This perfectly light summer dish comes together in about 30 minutes, combining delicious flavors of shrimp and lemon with a creamy base.

 Shrimp Orzo with Lemon is prepared in only one large pan, so cleanup is easy when you’re done.
 Since the orzo is cooked in broth rather than water, it holds a lot more flavor for the final meal.

-The original idea for this recipe came from the Cooking Light magazine, but I changed a few things as I was cooking it.
-I like to use either photos or recipes as a base idea for a lot of meals, but then tweak and change based on our tastes as well as what we have on hand or even what was available at the grocery store when we went.
+The original idea for this recipe came from the Cooking Light magazine.
+I changed quite a few things as I was cooking it.
+I like to use either photos or recipes as a base idea for a lot of meals.
+Then tweak and change based on our tastes as well as what we have on hand or even what was available at the grocery store when we went.

 Step by Step

 Place a large stockpot over medium-high heat and add the olive oil.
-While the oil is heating, dice the onion and mince the garlic, then add them to the hot oil.
+While the oil is heating, dice the onion and mince the garlic.
+Add them to the hot oil.
 Cook for about 5 minutes, stirring often.

 Add the orzo pasta and toast for 2 minutes, stirring constantly.